Manage Information with Efficiency, Integrity and Accountability

 In an information economy, your business must protect its information assets and avoid the costly consequences of not minding legal requirements or controlling valuable electronic data.
 Effective information management policy and practice must integrate privacy, security and e-discovery considerations with efficient business use of the information.

-The team of Cybersecurity and Data Privacy professionals at Stinson have been at the forefront of data law for more than 20 years.
+The team of cybersecurity and data privacy professionals at Stinson have been at the forefront of data law for more than 20 years.
 Our practice started with online privacy compliance in the 90's internet boom and branched into early privacy and security laws such as GLBA, HIPAA, COPPA, CAN-SPAM, and the EU Data Directive.
-Our experience evolved to include data breach response and compliance with the growing body of privacy laws including the EU's General Data Protection Regulation (GDPR), the Telephone Consumer Protection Act (TCPA), the FTC Telemarketing Sales Rule, the Biometric Information Privacy Law, the California Consumer Privacy Protection Act (CCPA) and a variety of other state privacy and data security laws.
+Our experience evolved to include data breach response and compliance with the growing body of privacy laws including the EU's General Data Protection Regulation (GDPR), the Telephone Consumer Protection Act (TCPA), the FTC Telemarketing Sales Rule, the Biometric Information Privacy Act (BIPA), the California Consumer Privacy Protection Act (CCPA) and a variety of other state privacy and data security laws.
 Our team includes Steve Cosentino who is a Certified Information Privacy Professional (CIPP) from the International Association of Privacy Professionals.

 Our strong banking, health care and technology practices ensure that we are on the cutting edge of the regulatory landscape.
 We have significant experience in data privacy and cybersecurity related to online platforms for e-learning and education.
 We undertake projects with your data security in mind by limiting and controlling access and using highly developed policies, procedures and information technology.

 Our team can assist your business in the following areas: